fingltd/4mc/Readme.md

 ## 4MC package content

 4MC is composed by the following items, included in source code repository:
+* **hadoop-4mc** - java library to be used with hadoop to leverage 4mc format and LZ4 codecs (needs JNI below but in latest version the native library is embedded in jar)
+* **hadoop-4mc lib** native - JNI bindings leveraging LZ4 compression/decompression
 * **4mc** - command line tool for compression/decompression of your files - written in C, working on Linux/MacOS/Windows
-* **hadoop-4mc** - java library to be used with hadoop to leverage 4mc format and LZ4 codecs (needs JNI below)
-* **hadoop-4mc lib** native - JNI bindings leveraging LZ4 compression/decompression

 ## Compression speed and levels